aimukhin/minfft/machdep/sse3-double/docs/README.md

 strided one-dimensional complex DFTs.
 They are the main workhorses, to which all other transforms are ultimately reduced.

-The assembly-language code follows the C source of the master branch.
+The assembly-language code follows the machine-independet C source.
 On the low level, two iterations of the main loop are unrolled, and various kinds of instructions are mixed.
 This helps keeping the execution units busy.